The Blank Slate Internet

 The first school asserts that one must

-always keep the question of artificial intelligence open and defined to be a
+always keep the question of artificial intelligence open and defined to

-type of intelligence that is superior to human intelligence and having all
+type of intelligence that is superior to human intelligence and having

 properties of human intelligence.
 The

-second school suggests that first principles derived from natural science
+second school suggests that first principles derived from natural

-provides increasing evidence that natural intelligence has specific properties
+provides increasing evidence that natural intelligence has specific

 that are not reducible to data and deterministic mechanism.